livewire/livewire/docs/components.md

 If you have a component inside of a sub-folder with its own namespace, you must use a dot (`.`) prefixed with the namespace.

-For example, if we have a `ShowPosts` component inside of a `app/Livewire/Nav` folder, we would indicate it as such:
+For example, if you have a `ShowPosts` component inside of a `app/Livewire/Nav` folder, we would indicate it as such:

 ```html
 <livewire:nav.show-posts />